 Arrhenius's theory signalled the beginning of modern attempts to prove the anthropogenic provenance of a warming that only became strongly apparent in the 1980's.
-From a purely scientific point of view, the main difficulty is that there are complicated feedbacks between CO_2 , water vapour and clouds: these are the main effects responsible for the uncertainty.
+From a purely scientific point of view, the main difficulty is that there are complicated feedbacks between CO2, water vapour and clouds: these are the main effects responsible for the uncertainty.
 Arrhenius spent the best part of a year with pencil and paper grappling with these complications; today scientists use the world's most powerful supercomputers.

-Is the warming is mostly man-made, through the emission of CO_2 and other
+Is the warming mostly human-made, through the emission of CO2 and other Greenhouse gases, or is it is mostly natural?
+Today, the theory of anthropogenic warming is entering a mature phase in which continued efforts to prove it more convincingly are starting to suffer from diminishing returns.
+Take for example the IPCC's Fifth Assessment Report (AR5 2013):

-Greenhouse gases, or is it is mostly natural?
-Today, the theory of anthropogenic warming is entering a mature phase in which continued efforts to prove it more convincingly, are starting to suffer from diminishing returns.
-Take for example the IPCC's Fifth Assessment Report (AR5, 2013): not withstanding massive improvements in computers and algorithms, it cited exactly the same range of temperature increase for a doubling of CO2 as did the US National Academy of Science report in 1979: 1.5 to 4.5°C. Whereas the fourth report (AR4, 2007) stated that it is "likely that human influence has been the dominant cause of the observed warming since the mid-20th century", six years later, the AR5 only upgraded this to "extremely likely".
+not withstanding massive improvements in computers and algorithms, it cited exactly the same range of temperature increase for a doubling of CO2 as did the US National Academy of Science report in 1979: 1.5 to 4.5 °C. Whereas the fourth report (AR4, 2007) stated that it is "likely that human influence has been the dominant cause of the observed warming since the mid-20th century", six years later, the AR5 only upgraded this to "extremely likely".

 In spite of the strong evidence in favour of the anthropogenic theory, it still faces a chorus of denial with entire organizations - such as Canada's "Friends of Science" - dedicated to the proposition that the "The sun is the main driver of climate change.
 Not CO2.
-Not you" a slogan that adorned billboards across Canada in November 2014 and - at least in Quebec - prompted counter-billboards financed by the Association of Science Communicators.
-Solar, volcanic and internal climate system variability are all invoked by various proponents as plausible - or even proven - alternatives to the anthropogenic theory.
+Not you" a slogan that adorned billboards across Canada in November 2014 and - at least in Quebec prompted counter-billboards financed by the Association of Science Communicators.
+Solar, volcanic and internal climate system variability are all invoked by various proponents as plausible - or even proven alternatives to the anthropogenic theory.
 So who is right?

-In order to break through the impasse, to "close" the debate ([Lovejoy, 2015]) it is helpful to recall that science progresses not only from attempting to prove certain theories to be true, but also by rejecting theories that are false.
+In order to break through the impasse, to "close" the debate (Lovejoy 2015a) it is helpful to recall that science progresses not only from attempting to prove certain theories to be true, but also by rejecting theories that are false.
 In this, it benefits from a fundamental methodological asymmetry: while no theory can ever be proven true "beyond all doubt", even a single decisive experiment can disprove one that is otherwise highly seductive.
-In their day-to-day work, scientists constantly reject ideas and theories that are incompatible with observations or with more powerful theories that are known to be true.
+For example in medical testing ineffective treatments are often rejected with high levels of confidence: the enormous complexity of the human body is irrelevant.
+Indeed, in their day-to-day work, scientists constantly reject ideas and theories that are incompatible with observations or with more powerful theories that are known to be true.